reez-code/bank-of-flatiron/README.md

 ## Description

-It's a website that that displays a list of your recent bank transactions, among other features.
+It's a website that displays a list of your recent bank transactions, among other features.

 As a user, you should be able to: